-Despite this, each seller is under obligation to remove personal belongings and furniture from the property they’ve put on sale publicly.
+Despite this, each seller is under obligation to remove their personal belongings and furniture from the property they’ve put on sale publicly.

-If you want from the seller not to remove certain things, you should have this included in your contract, otherwise, he won’t have any obligation to leave it inside for when you move in.
+If you want the seller not to remove certain things, you should have this included in your contract, otherwise, he won’t have any obligation to leave it inside for when you move in.

 Move out cleaning prices start from about £90 for studio flats and reach a price of about £250 for houses with 3 bedrooms.

-In case a property is bigger and a customer decides to book additional services such as carpet or window cleaning, the price for the whole service package may go up to £500 or even more.
+If a property is bigger and a customer decides to book additional services such as carpet or window cleaning, the price for the whole service package may go up to £500 or even more.

-In case of mutual agreement – yes, it’s possible for a buyer to move into a property before closing the deal with the seller after they’ve exchanged contract.
+In case of mutual agreement – yes, it’s possible for a buyer to move into a property before closing the deal with the seller after they’ve exchanged the contract.

 Mind that if you give keys to a buyer before closing the deal, it’s a good idea to make them responsible to leave the keys to the real estate agent at the end of the day.
 Granting unlimited access may cause additional complications before the deal is fully complete.